boweny920/AcaFinder/README.md

 ## I. Installation / Dependencies

+Git clone the Github directory to your own, and go to the AcaFinder directory

 ### Dependences

 Program expects these versions and using other versions can result in unexpected behavior.